Wednesday, February 22, 2012 Detailed Auto Topics

 AGCO Automotive Detailed Topic Blog

-The modern automotive heater provides comfort in the coldest situation.
-When it fails to provide heat, finding the cause is easier with a basic understanding.
+A modern automotive heater provides warmth in the coldest situation.
+When it fails, things can get cold in a hurry.
+Finding the cause is important and easier with a basic understanding of how the system works.

 Why does the heater not blow hot air?